sharanchetan/xts-api-client/xts_api_client/docs/how-to-guides.md

 # How To Guide for Package

-## Functions/Methods available in package.
+## Native Functions/Methods available in package.
 * Most of these functions are self explanatory in nature.
 However, a simple explanations is mentioned for them.
 *  The __Trading API__ gives the user access to
       *  __interactive_login__: Send the login url to which a user should receive the token.